YunoHost/moulinette/README.md

 ==========

-The *moulinette* is a Python package that allows to quickly and easily deploy an application for different interfaces.
+The *moulinette* is a Python package that allows to quickly and easily prototype interfaces for your application.

 Overview